 After about another solid year of being asked to pay the fines or face possible license suspension, I asked the courts to dismiss the charges.
 They won't.
 They turned it over to a law firm, which informed me they were not a collection agency as the money owed was not a debt.
 It doesn't fall under the Fair Credit Act either; these are fines and court costs that I owed, and they have no statute of limitation.
 They don't, however, show up on any national or even state records for warrants; they are only municipal, and they are only in Stratford.
 As if I would ever step foot in that town again.

 Well, after finding out today that the city will not reduce or dismiss the blatantly illegal and erroneous charges, I have decided to pay the $718 fine and court costs, but I will NOT go quietly into the shadows with this one.
 NO, I WILL NOT.
 I've put my next two books on hold, and I'm writing an insert book titled "Stratford."
-It will be the 5th installment of the Nick Posh Thriller Series, and let's just say names will be spelled correctly or the most part -- it will be fun to change someone's name to PIGLEY, and people will die!!
+It will be the 5th installment of the Nick Posh Thriller Series, and let's just say names will be spelled correctly for the most part -- it will be fun to change someone's name to PIGLEY, and people will die!!
 Oh, people are going to die very openly, very slowly, quite tumultuously, and there will be no mystery as to who, in fact, did the deeds.

 I spoke with the two law attendants at the firm working out the fee payments, and they agreed.
 They read my notes and listened to me tell my side of what happened.
 Both Richard and Kim from Aberdeen Enterprises II were good to me.
 They were sympathetic and understood that I was not given the citation rightfully, but they were, unfortunately, not in a position to reduce or dismiss the fines or costs.
 They think the book is a great way to vent and release my steam about how I feel - and both said I could use their names as "heroes" when I write the thing - - and that started already.
 I am making all the notes I need, and by Saturday, I'll have the thing fleshed out on my computer with an outline.